magic282/NQG/README.md

 The experiments in the paper were done with an in-house deep learning tool.
 Therefore, we re-implement this with PyTorch as a reference.

 This code only implements the setting `NQG+` in the paper.
-Within 1 hour's training on Tesla P100, the `NQG+` model achieves 12.78 BLEU-4 score on the dev set as reported in our paper.
+Within 1 hour's training on Tesla P100, the `NQG+` model achieves 12.78 BLEU-4 score on the dev set.

 If you find this code useful in your research, please consider citing: